FAQ

 How soon will I see results from acupuncture?

 Some patients notice improvement after the first session, especially for acute symptoms, while chronic issues may take several treatments for noticeable results.
+Consistency is key.

 -